bioinformatics-core-shared-training/Bitesize_SingleCell/index.md

 This is the first time we are running this course in the bitesize format.
-Please bear with us if there are any technical hitches; there may be some necessity to make adjustments to the course as we go.
+Please bear with us if there are any technical hitches; there may be some necessity to make adjustments to the course as we go but we will try our best to keep to time.

 (Materials linked to below will be updated closer to the time of delivery)